Contact your local county Extension office through our County Office List.

 • Save automatically.
 Setting up an automatic savings is the easiest and most effective way to save.
 Each month plan to have your bank or employer take out a designated amount from your paycheck and put it into a savings account.

-• Save your loose change.
+• Save loose change.
 It all adds up!
 Putting away one dollar each day over a year will get you 73% of the way to a $500 emergency fund.

 • Place a savings reminder on your card.
 Cover your debit and/or credit card with a piece of tape that has “Do I really need this?” written on it.
 This makes you more mindful about your spending.